layilin/SP23-33852/_annotations/book4.md

 [plant] 125.6 Papaw.
 Papaws, better known as papaya (*Carica papaya*).
 Its exact origins are unknown, but it is most likely from Central or South America.

 [place] 125.9 Rio Grandê.
-Major estuary in modern day Guinea-Bissau.
+Major estuary in modern Guinea-Bissau.

 [place] 125.9 Sanaga.
 Most likely the Senegal river, which empties into the Atlantic ocean at St. Louis on Senegal's northern border with Mauritania.
 There is a Sanaga river that empties into the Gulf of Guinea just south of Douala in modern Cameroon, but this appears to have been called the Cameroon or Camarones river prior to the mid-nineteenth century.

 125.11 brede.
 Braid.

 126.14 a muse that pities thy distressful state.
 Despite the fact that *The Sugar-Cane* is unequivocally pro-slavery, Grainger affects a tone of regret and sympathy for the enslaved in these opening lines of Book IV.
-Note how these sentiments clash with Grainger's drive to promote sugar cultivation, and how he attempts to resolve them in the final pages of the poem.

 126.16 wishes freedom to the race of man.
-By invoking a singular "race of man," Grainger seems to promote a theory of *monogenesis* -- a theory consistent with the creation story of Genesis that all humans descend from a common ancestor.
-An alternate theory -- of *polygenesis* -- argued that the different races represented different species, each descended from different ancestors.
-In the eighteenth century, olygenesis was often used to argue the relative superiority and inferiority of races, and to support slavery.
-Despite Grainger's claim here and on lines 236-238 below, he spends the next 100 lines of the poem arguing for distinctions between various African peoples.
+By invoking a singular "race of man," Grainger seems to promote the theory of monogenesis.
+Supporters of monogenesis believed, in keeping with the creation story of Genesis, that all human beings had descended from a common ancestor.
+According to the alternate theory of polygenesis, different races represented different species, each descended from different ancestors.
+In the eighteenth century, the concept of polygenesis was often used to argue for the relative superiority and inferiority of races and to support slavery.

 126.21 Caribbe's.
 The Caribbean's.

 126.22 parch'd Libya's wilds.
 Not the modern nation of Libya but the Libyan desert in the eastern Sahara.
 Grainger uses "Lybia" and "Lybians" several times in Book IV of *The Sugar-Cane* to signify Africa and Africans.

 126.23 bays.
 Laurel (bay leaf) crown, often associated with poetic achievement.

 126.24 Sylvan bard.
 Literally, poet from the wilderness.
-Here Grainger seems to be referring to himself insofar as he writing from the Caribbean rather than from metropolitan London.
+Here Grainger seems to be referring to himself insofar as he was writing from the Caribbean rather than from metropolitan London.

 [person] 126.25 Melvil.
 Robert Melville (1723-1809), Scottish army officer and colonial governor.
 Like Grainger, he studied medicine at the University of Edinburgh before joining the British army and fighting in the War of Austrian Succession (1740-1748).
-During the Seven Years' War (1756-1763), he fought in the Caribbean, becoming temporary governor of Guadeloupe after defeating the French, and being named governor of Grenada, Tobago, Dominica, St. Vincent, and the Grenadines in 1764.
+During the Seven Years' War (1756-1763), he fought in the Caribbean, becoming temporary governor of Guadeloupe after defeating the French and then governor of Grenada, Tobago, Dominica, St. Vincent, and the Grenadines in 1764.
 He was also the founder of the St. Vincent botanic garden, which became a major scientific research station later in the eighteenth century.

 126.28 Indian wreath.
-Indian wreath further makes the point that the poem is a product of the Caribbean.
-See note about the "Sylvan bard" above (line 24), as well as the preface, where Grainger refers to the poem as a "West-India georgic."
+Grainger's invocation of an Indian wreath further makes the point that the poem is a product of the Caribbean.

 [plant] 126.31 myrtle.
 Myrtle (*Myrtus communis*) is an aromatic shrub native to the Mediterranean region and associated with Venus, the goddess of love.

 127.35 jetty.
 Jet black.
-Seventeenth- and eighteenth-century British writers often used the term "jetty" or "jet" when describing what they saw as the idealized beauty of exceptional Africans.
-See, for example, Aphra Behn's *Oroonoko: Or, the Royal Slave* (1688), where the narrator describes Oroonoko as having skin of "perfect ebony or polished jet" (PAGE NUMBER).
+Seventeenth- and eighteenth-century British writers often used the terms "jetty" or "jet" when describing what they saw as the idealized beauty of exceptional Africans.
+See, for example, Aphra Behn's *Oroonoko: Or, the Royal Slave* (1688), where the narrator describes Oroonoko as having skin of "perfect Ebony, or polish'd Jett" (Behn 13).

 127.38-39 In mind, and aptitude for useful toil,/The negroes differ: muse that difference sing.
-Grainger indicates here that he is going to distinguish Africans by what he considers to be their different mental abilities and aptitudes for work.
+Grainger indicates that he is going to distinguish Africans by what he considers to be their different mental abilities and aptitudes for work.
 As such, he is taking on the perspective of the slave trader and/or buyer, who made judgments about Africans based on similar considerations.
-The national and ethnic categories Grainger uses in making these comparisons loosely mimic the classificatory principles of taxonomy that were just being developed by botanists and natural historias like Carl Linnaeus (1707-1778).

 [place] 127.44 Congo's wide-extended plains.
 Kingdom in southwest Africa north of Angola and near the modern Republic of the Congo and the Democratic Republic of the Congo (DRC).